 - Tap a photo you want to include in an album and tap the three-dot icon at the top.

 - Tap + New album or choose an existing album.

 - Tap Add photos and choose other pictures for the album.

 - Tap the Share button to invite others to view the album.
 If your recipients do not have a Google account, they can still view the album and add new photos to it via a link.

 - To share that album, tap Share at the bottom of the screen, and there you will see some third-party apps you can also share those images with, including Twitter, Notes, AirDrop, Messages, and Mail.

 - Alternatively, you can create a link to share with other people or apps.

-Google Photos offers same-day printing of your favorite photos and images at thousands of Walmart and CVS locations across the United States.
-You have the option to print 4 x 6, 5 x 7, or 8 x 10 images immediately, instead of placing specific orders for photo books and waiting around for them to be ready.
+Google Photos can assist with same-day printing of your selected photos at thousands of Walmart and CVS photo-printing locations across the U.S..
+Customers have the chance to print 4 x 6, 5 x 7, or 8 x 10 images directly instead of waiting and paying the price for photo books.